sfleischman105/sfleischman105.github.io/_posts/2018-10-12-led-glasses-progress.md

 Using custom Printed Circuit Boards seemed like the best way to go about this.
 With such a small space inside each frame, hand soldering LEDs together would be extremely cumbersome, and take up too much space as well.
-NeoPixels also advise the inclusion of a 0.1µF capacitor between each pixel, to prevent misbehavior.
+NeoPixels also advise the inclusion of a 0.1µF decoupling capacitor between each pixel, to prevent misbehavior.
 It's unlikely a capacitor would also fit inside the frame.

 ## Circuit Layout and PCB design